ibm-cloud-docs/apiconnect/ri-mng-users.md

 Create provider organizations to manage {{site.data.keyword.apiconnect_short}}, and map them to {{site.data.keyword.cloud_notm}} IAM access groups to specify user permissions to the Catalogs and Spaces contained in each provider organization.
 {: shortdesc}

-In {{site.data.keyword.apiconnect_short}} Reserved, users are grouped into _provider organizations_.
+In {{site.data.keyword.apiconnect_short}} Reserved, users are grouped into provider organizations.
 Each provider organization owns a set of assets including APIs, products, catalogs, spaces, and developer portals, and the users who are members of that provider organization can be assigned to roles that determine their level of access to the those assets.
 User access is managed with the {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) service.
 When a user logs in to a Reserved instance, their permissions are determined by the IAM settings and overwrite any role definitions set in the API Connect UI.

 Custom roles are not supported by the IAM service, so if you create custom roles in {{site.data.keyword.apiconnect_short}}, they are deleted the next time each user logs in and their permissions sync with the IAM service.
 {: note}